MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Modules.md

 ## How to Import a Module into Every Session

-The `Import-Module` command imports modules into your current Windows PowerShell session.
+The `Import-Module` command imports modules into your current PowerShell session.
 This command affects only the current session.

 To import a module into every PowerShell session that you start, add the `Import-Module` command to your PowerShell